WannaflySC/openssl/README.md

 ## What is SSL

-•SSL stands for Secure Socket Layer
+- SSL stands for Secure Socket Layer
-•Network Protocol which runs on in between presentation layer and Transport layer •Now SSL has  successor which is  called  TLS  stands for Transport Layer Security
+- Network Protocol which runs on in between presentation layer and Transport layer
+- Now SSL has  successor which is  called  TLS  stands for Transport Layer Security
 ![image](https://raw.githubusercontent.com/95keshav/openssl/main/Figure1.%20OSI%20Layers%20and%20Protocols%20used.png)

 ## Why We need SSL/TLS

-•SSL/TLS is used for securing connection between systems so that they can share important information and no one other can read or modify it.
+- SSL/TLS is used for securing connection between systems so that they can share important information and no one other can read or modify it.

-•SSL/TLS basically use encryption algorithms to encrypt that data and share keys only to system who are communicating with each other
+- SSL/TLS basically use encryption algorithms to encrypt that data and share keys only to system who are communicating with each other
 ![alt text](https://raw.githubusercontent.com/95keshav/openssl/main/Figure%202.%20SSL%20Client-Server%20communication.png)
 [To Get more information on SSL click here](https://www.youtube.com/watch?v=iQsKdtjwtYI)